 AFRIEND WITH AN OLD PEACH TREE made me a beneficiary of too many fruits to keep up with one bumper-crop year, and into the freezer some went.
 But in my overzealous drive to avoid added sugar in my diet, I made an error that affected the quality and storage life of the frozen fruit—a mistake I didn’t make again.
-For this week’s installment of the collaborative recipe-swap called Summer Fest 2011, tactics for freezing farm-fresh peaches this summer, so you can make some of the recipes from my food-blogging friends anytime you please.
-Or maybe you have a peach recipe to share with us?
-Recipes, and details, at the end of the jump page.
+I’m sharing my tactics for freezing farm-fresh peaches this summer, so you can make peachy recipes anytime you please.

 My semi-failed batch of peaches went wrong for a couple of reasons, besides skipping the sugar entirely.

 I let the fruit get overripe before putting it into suspended animation.
 If you’re freezing fresh (uncooked) fruit, you want it to be ripe but still firm—not already so soft as to be on a downhill slide.
 Fruit that drips down your chin when you bite into may be a sensuous summer pleasure, but it’s too far gone for putting up.
 More treacherous, though…

 What I Do Now:

 I pack ripe-but-firm fruit in syrup.
 Peaches are easy to freeze in liquid—goodbye, air spaces between fruit slices!—and it needn’t be the traditional heavy, sugary kind.